Architecture

 10 · Workflow Genome (federated)

 Anonymized workflow performance shapes are contributed to a federated catalog.
-A tenant can ask "what does the median legal_corporate firm's NDA-review look like at the 95th percentile of throughput?" without exposing any individual tenant's data — Laplace noise is added per query with a configurable ε budget.
+A tenant can ask "what does the median legal_corporate firm's NDA-review look like at the 95th percentile of throughput?" without exposing any individual tenant's data — a pattern is only shared once it appears in N+ distinct tenants (a k-anonymity floor).

 Contribution is opt-in per tenant and revocable.
 Queries against the genome are themselves auditable.